PX4/PX4-user_guide/en/README.md

 :::warning
 Please upgrade to [PX4 v1.14](https://docs.px4.io/v1.14/en/) or later.
-PX4 v1.12 is an old version, and lacks many features and improvements.
+PX4 v1.12 is an older version, and lacks many new features and bug fixes.
 :::

 :::tip